Boreal owl: Breeding

 Boreal owls are monogamous and raise a single brood once they reach one year of age.
 The breeding begins with a lengthy courtship process where males sing for up to 102 days, starting from mid-February to mid-April, depending on environmental factors like prey availability and weather.
 The nest is usually a hole in a tree often made by a woodpecker, but the birds also readily use nest-boxes.
 Nesting period last for 28–36 days.
 The clutch is usually 3-7 eggs which are laid at 2-day intervals.
 They are glossy white and measure 33 × 26 mm and weigh around 11.7 g.
-The eggs are incubated only by the female beginning with the second egg and incubation lasts on average 29 days for the first egg and 2.6 days less for the last one.
+The eggs are incubated only by the female beginning with the second egg, and incubation lasts on average 29 days for the first egg and 2.6 days less for the last one.
 They hatch asynchronously after 25–32 days.
 Females take care of the young and brood the nestlings for an average of 21 days.
-Food is brought by males during the first 3 weeks to the nest and female will tear apart the food for 2 weeks until young are able to eat unassisted.
+Food is brought by males during the first 3 weeks to the nest, and females will tear apart the food for 2 weeks until young are able to eat unassisted.
 The young fledge after 28–36 days and become independent at 3 to 6 weeks outside the nest cavity.
-Breeding densities fluctuate based on prey availability, ranging from 0.6 to 26 nests per square kilometer across different regions.
+Breeding densities fluctuate based on prey availability, ranging from 0.6 to 26 nests per square kilometre across different regions.

 Food and feeding behaviour

-This small owl eats mainly voles and other mammals (such as mice, chipmunks, other squirrels, gophers, moles, shrews and bats), but also birds as well as small amphibians, insects (such as beetles) and other invertebrates.
-In North America, they have been observed preying on southern red-backed voles, western heather voles, jumping mice, northern pocket gophers and northern flying squirrels.
-Birds preyed upon include dark-eyed juncos, American robins and redpolls.
+This small owl eats mainly voles and other mammals (such as mice, chipmunks, other squirrels, gophers, moles, shrews, and bats), but also birds as well as small amphibians, insects (such as beetles), and other invertebrates.
+In North America, they have been observed preying on southern red-backed voles, western heather voles, jumping mice, northern pocket gophers, and northern flying squirrels.
+Birds preyed upon include dark-eyed juncos, American robins, and redpolls.
 It is largely nocturnal, though in the northernmost parts of its range, it has to hunt during daylight because of the very short nights in summer.
-This species is a sit-and-wait predator meaning it does not pursue animals within 10 meters of its hunting perch.
-Their extreme asymmetrical skulls leads to sound localization in both horizontal and vertical directions and allow them to capture preys under snow and dense vegetation.
+This species is an Ambush predator, meaning it does not pursue animals until they are within 10 metres of its hunting perch.
+Their extreme asymmetrical skulls leads to pinpoint sound in both horizontal and vertical directions, and allows them to capture prey under snow and dense vegetation.

 Threats

-Biological resource use - timber harvest
+Biological resource use – timber harvest

-Logging activities have a negative impact on prey availability, foraging efficiency and suitable nesting sites.
+Logging activities have a negative impact on prey availability, foraging efficiency, and suitable nesting sites.
 Since the 1990s, significant population declines in northern Europe have been attributed to clear-cutting.
 Moreover, pesticides from agriculture and forestry effluents are damaging to the species' health.
-The slow forest succession in spruce-fir ecosystems disrupts the recovery of critical habitat which impacts the species' ability to thrive.
+The slow forest succession in spruce-fir ecosystems disrupts the recovery of critical habitat, which impacts the species' ability to thrive.
 The decline of the black woodpecker (Dryocopus martius) in Eurasia has also led to a reduced number of nesting cavities.